dsanson/dsanson.github.com/research/index.markdown

 - *[Being and Time: The Metaphysics of Past and Future in a Dynamic World](/research/dissertation.pdf)*, UCLA, 2005

-    + A dissertation that tries to make sense of the view that the fundamental metaphysical facts---the facts about what there is, and what properties things instantiate---are tensed or dynamic facts.
+    +   In my dissertation, I tried to make sense of the view that the facts that constitute reality---the facts about what there is, and what properties things instantiate---are temporary facts.